 UK has been featured as the fifth highest payer for MBA degree holders, with the average salaries & bonus close to $122,000, according to 2018’s version of QS Salary Trends report.

-Here are the average salaries after an MBA from some of UK’s top B-Schools, according to QS Top MBA.
+Here are the average salaries after an MBA from some of UK’s top B-Schools (obtained from 2019/2020 employment reports).

 |Business School||Post MBA average salary|

 $78,200 (in Asia) to $124,000 (in North America)

 Most of the top schools have excellent career services and resources.